DoSomething/contentful-prototype/docs/development/features/zendesk-form.md

 Render the `<ZendeskFormContainer/>` component from any page with a valid `campaign` in Redux state.

-Be sure to render the `ZendeskFormContainer` conditionally for affiliated users, since the zendesk tickets endpoint is gated and requires an authenticated user.
-Additionally, we prefer to only render the form for users signed up for the campaign.
+Be sure to render the `ZendeskFormContainer` conditionally for authenticated users, since the zendesk tickets endpoint is gated and requires an authenticated user.

 {% hint style="info" %}
 If testing the Zendesk form, use 'causeyhippo' as the question text which will trigger an automatic resolve and categorization over in our Zendesk space.